 Jodie Kocur, Ph.D.

-Dr. Kocur is currently serving as the department chair for the psychology department at Cal Lutheran.
 Dr. Kocur completed her M.S. and Ph.D. in Counseling Psychology at Colorado State University and focused her clinical training on therapy and assessment with children, adolescents, and families.
-Dr. Kocur completed a clinical internship at The Help Group in Sherman Oaks prior to coming to Cal Lutheran where she was a therapist for children with special needs.
-Dr. Kocur's research interests include the transition to post-secondary education for students with Autism Spectrum Disorder (ASD) and the developmental origins of the experience and expression of anger in intimate relationships.
-She runs a research team for students interested in working with her on these topics, but also enjoys mentoring students on their own research studies within the areas of developmental, clinical, or counseling psychology.
+Prior to joining the faculty at Cal Lutheran, Dr. Kocur completed a clinical internship at The Help Group in Sherman Oaks where she was a therapist for children with various psychological difficulties.
+Dr. Kocur's research investigates the transition to post-secondary education for students on the autism spectrum.
+She directs the College Skills Programs and co-directs the College Bound Academy, programs which assist students on the spectrum with their transition from high school to college.
+Dr. Kocur also runs a research and clinical team for students interested in working with her on these programs, and also enjoys mentoring students on their own research studies within the areas of developmental, clinical, or counseling psychology.
 Dr. Kocur came to CLU because of the school's strong emphasis on teaching and mentoring students.
-She also serves as the Assistant Director for the First Year Experience Program for the University.
+She teaches Child and Adolescent Development, Child Psychopathology, Abnormal Psychology, and Psychological Assessment.
+She is also the Director of the First Year Experience.

 Ph.D. in Psychology, Colorado State University - Fort Collins, CO